-Becoming a carer can be one of the most difficult challenges anyone can face.
+Becoming a carer can be very difficult.
 Caring for someone who has experienced a brain injury can be particularly daunting, due to the effects on their personality and cognitive functions, as well as any physical disabilities.

 When a loved one survives a brain injury, life can change completely without any warning and the resulting problems can be overwhelming.
 However, there can be both positive and negative aspects to the changes.